tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/4 - Marie Instruction Set.md

 - InREG - Holds data received from the input device
 - OutREG - Holds the data to be sent to the output device

+**Busses**

+- A bus is a set of wires used to connect multiple subsystems within the computer.
+At any time, only one component can use the bus.

+**Datapath in MARIE**

+- MAR